eichiarakaki/local-cloud/README.md

 # Local Cloud

-**Local Cloud** is a microservice-based system designed to allow users within the same **Local Area Network (LAN)** to download videos via shared URLs and view them through a locally hosted web application.
+**Local Cloud** is a microservice-based system designed to allow users within the same **Local Area Network (LAN)** to download videos via shared URLs and watch them through a locally hosted web application.
----

 > The system efficiently handles video downloads, stores the data, and renders them on a user-friendly front-end.